-David Gardiner has more than 30 years of experience analyzing and shaping successful domestic and global clean energy and sustainability strategies in both the public and private sectors.
-As principal of David Gardiner & Associates, he provides high-level strategic guidance to the corporate executives and non-profit leaders with whom the firm works.
+David Gardiner has more than 35 years of experience analyzing and shaping successful domestic and global clean energy and sustainability strategies in both the public and private sectors.
+As principal of David Gardiner and Associates, he provides high-level strategic guidance to the corporate executives and non-profit leaders with whom the firm works.
 Among his principal areas of expertise are energy efficiency, clean air policy, sustainable transportation, and forest and land issues.
-David uses this knowledge, coupled with his strong ability to make sense of complicated issues, to help clients develop informed, thoughtful strategies that advance approaches that maximize the bottom line.
+David uses this knowledge, coupled with his strong ability to make sense of complicated issues, to help clients develop informed, thoughtful strategies to maximize bottom line impact.

-Prior to DGA, he worked at the U.S. Department of State, managing international climate conferences in India, Japan and Australia in support of a project portfolio to expand renewable energy and energy efficiency in China and India.
-He provided significant research assistance to the World Resources Institute on global supply chain bottlenecks in the wind turbine industry.
+Prior to joining DGA, Ryan worked at the U.S. Department of State to expand renewable energy and energy efficiency in China and India.
+He helped the World Resources Institute identify global supply chain bottlenecks in the wind turbine industry.
 Ryan has a Bachelor of Arts in International Relations and Hispanic Studies from the College of William and Mary, and has earned Master of Arts in Global Environmental Policy from American University.
 He speaks fluent Spanish.

 Jennifer’s previous experience includes grassroots education and outreach, federal advocacy, legal research and analysis, and environmental litigation working on behalf of a range of organizations, including Environmental Defense Fund, the Center on Budget and Policy Priorities, and Earthjustice.
 She earned a B.A. in environmental studies at Brandeis University, a Masters of Environmental Studies at the Yale School of Forestry and Environmental Studies and a J.D. at the Yale Law School.